QUALITY AND TESTING

 - The tea plant itself, including its variety (there are over 2,000 subspecies), the age of the cultivar (older, slower-growing cultivars produce better flavors), and whether it was a clone or seedling.

 - Agricultural practices.
-Pesticides, for example, destroy helpful organisms in addition to the pests, changing the soil composition; pesticides are also absorbed by the tea plant, which is why TeaHaus teas have been thoroughly tested to ensure they contain no pesticide or heavy metal residue.
+Pesticides, for example, destroy helpful organisms in addition to the pests, changing the soil composition; pesticides are also absorbed by the tea plant, which is why we work hard with suppliers to ensure the purest teas possible.

 - Processing.
 Every step affects quality, including: the season, and even the time of day, when the leaves are harvested; how the leaves are plucked (machine vs by hand, for example), which leaves are plucked, and plucking expertise; the techniques used and the expertise of the production steps (withering, oxidation, and so on); and blending.
 In addition, how the finished tea is packed, transported, and stored will impact its quality.

 - Brewing.
 Even the best teas can be compromised with improper brewing!

 Worldwide, around eight billion pounds of tea are produced annually.
 Mainland China and India are the largest producers, and Kenya and Sri Lanka the largest exporters.

 Of all the tea produced, over half of it (56%) is considered to be of “poor” quality and is purchased by large companies primarily for tea bags and bulk purposes.
 Another 43.5% is considered of “mediocre” quality and is used by many “specialty” tea brands.

 This leaves only 0.5% of the entire year’s tea harvest that is “high” quality.